JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Friday, 2 September, 2022

 Between time spent actually coding and time spent learning coding, I spent close to 9 hours of time on coding today.
-Tomorrow, I am ready to dive head first into more programming.
+Tomorrow, I am ready to dive headfirst into more programming.